Frequently Asked Questions

 - + What is the Affordable Care Act (ACA)?

 Legislation signed by President Obama on March 23, 2010, that made historic changes in the availability and delivery of health insurance, Medicaid and health policy nationwide.
 Commonly referred to as the health reform law, Patient Protection and Affordable Care Act (PPACA), and Obamacare.

-It will take five years for the health insurance reforms adopted as part of the ACA on March 23, 2010 to be fully in effect.
-Most reforms won’t happen until January 1, 2014.
-However, some new protections already are in place.
+It has taken five years for the health insurance reforms adopted as part of the ACA on March 23, 2010 to be fully in effect.
+Most reforms were effective January 1, 2014.
+However, some protections were in place as early as 2010.

 - Lifetime dollar limits on essential health benefits aren’t allowed.
-Annual dollar limits on essential health benefits are being phased out by January 1, 2014.
+Annual dollar limits on essential health benefits were phased out January 1, 2014.

 - The appeal procedures available to consumers are different.